Can your employer force you back to the office?

 “Typically, home working policies are ‘non-contractual’ meaning that they are outside the employment contract and not legally binding, and can usually be changed by the employer in accordance with the needs of the business,” he explained.

-He added that “if a business allows employees to challenge proposed changes to company policies it would normally be because the employer wants to maintain a positive relationship with employees rather than because the employees had a right to challenge a change.”
+He added: “If a business allows employees to challenge proposed changes to company policies it would normally be because the employer wants to maintain a positive relationship with employees rather than because the employees had a right to challenge a change.”

 Can employees be penalised for not returning to the office?

-Goodman stated that an employee would be penalised if they don’t comply with the policies.
+Goodman stated that an employee would be penalised if they didn’t comply with the policies.

 “If they do not have a contractual right to insist on remote working then their refusal could constitute misconduct with consequential disciplinary sanctions, including dismissal,” she added.

-While as Libby Payne, partner at Withers added, in addition to the law, an employee working from home when a business is office-based “may find that they are missing out on opportunities for development and progression, even where employers try to counteract this proximity bias.”
+As Libby Payne, partner at Withers, added, in addition to the law, an employee working from home when a business is office-based “may find that they are missing out on opportunities for development and progression, even where employers try to counteract this proximity bias.”

 Are there any proposals in the Employment Bill focused on flexible working?

-The Employment Rights Bill has been keeping every employment lawyer busy since it was fully revealed by the new Government last October.
+The Employment Rights Bill has kept every employment lawyer busy since it was revealed by the new Government last October.

-From protection against unfair dismissal to ‘day one’ rights, the Bill is predicted to cost British businesses around £5bn in additional costs.
-However, is there any focus on flexible working rights?
+From protection against unfair dismissal to ‘day one’ rights, the Bill is predicted to cost British businesses around £5bn to implement in full.

 Payne explained that the proposed changes include “any refusal to grant a request must not just be for one of the eight statutory reasons, but it must also be ‘reasonable’ to refuse the request.”